-One of UCT's strategic goals is to expand and enhance its contribution to South Africa's development challenges.
+One of UCT's strategic goals is contribute to South Africa's development challenges.

-The aim is that our research will share knowledge that will benefit society.
-By fostering civic literacy in our students, and providing them with knowledge and skills, we aim to build a more just, equitable and unified South African society.
+The aim is to share knowledge that will benefit society.
+By fostering civic literacy in students, and providing them with knowledge and skills, UCT aims to build a more just, equitable and unified South African society.

 To achieve this goal, innovative partnerships have been formed between UCT academics and a variety of other social structures, including government, local communities, social movements, and various international and local organisations.

 Social responsiveness takes various forms, including:

 social outreach activities by students

 the improvement of the relevance of the curriculum